Who gets the ventilator? British doctors contemplate harrowing coronavirus care choices

 A senior NHS epidemiologist, who was not permitted to be named, told Reuters this advice was based on a sensible assessment of the biohazard risk of the virus.
 “It’s not Ebola,” the doctor said, pointing out the risk to medical staff without underlying medical conditions was low.

-Matt Mayer, head of the local medical committee covering an area in south of England, said GPs had been sent face masks in boxes that said “best before 2016” and that have been relabeled with new stickers reading “2021”.
+Matt Mayer, head of the local medical committee covering an area in south of England, said GPs had been sent face masks in boxes that said “best before 2016” and that have been relabelled with new stickers reading “2021”.

-“If you are going to lead people into a hazardous situation then you need to give them the confidence that they have the kit to do a decent job and they are not just going to become cannon fodder,” said Harwood the anesthetist.
+“If you are going to lead people into a hazardous situation then you need to give them the confidence that they have the kit to do a decent job and they are not just going to become cannon fodder,” said Harwood the anaesthetist.

 The department of health said that they had tested certain products to see if it is possible to extend their use.